Vaught-Hemingway Stadium/Hollingsworth Field

 Sam Houston had more than 4,500 passing yards and 2,000 rushing yards in 2016.
 No FBS team accomplished that.

-Wesley McGriff, a highly respected leader, defensive coach and dynamic recruiter, returned to Ole Miss for his second stint on Hugh Freezes staff when he was tabbed defensive coordinator on December 16, 2016.
+Wesley McGriff, a highly respected leader, defensive coach and dynamic recruiter, returned for his second stint at Ole Miss when he was tabbed defensive coordinator on December 16, 2016.
+He was promoted to associate head coach on July 20, 2017.

 McGriff returns to Ole Miss after gaining valuable experience at the NFL level with the New Orleans Saints and as Auburns co-defensive coordinator and secondary coach.